 Here are a few more photos of the boots on bare legs, so you can better see the fit…

-Weight: My favorite aspect of the Tour by far though is the lightness - despite being several inches taller than the kids boots, the Tours are noticeably lighter.
-They are made of thinner rubber, and I do want to point out that they are excluded from Hunter's typical 12 month warranty.
-That is a little disappointing, but I haven't yet read any reviews of the Tour boots having quality issues (most negative reviews are usually due to the slim calf fit).
+Weight: My favorite aspect of the Tour by far though is the lightness – despite being several inches taller than the kids boots, the Tours are still noticeably lighter.
+They are made of thinner more pliable rubber, and I do want to point out that they are excluded from Hunter’s typical 12 month warranty.
+UPDATE: I’ve had my Tour boots for many years now and have not had any issues with any of the pairs.

 Sizing: Hunters sizing is pretty straightforward, but when converted to kids metrics on American retailers it can get confusing.
 Both my kids and womens boots are labeled the same thing on the inside: “UK 3, US 4 male / 5 female, and EUR 35/36.”
 This tells me I’m consistently a UK 3 or EUR 35/36 whether I wear kids or adults.
 When ordering through US websites, though, I took a “5” in womens and a “4” in child or big kids sizing.
 Why the U.S. changes sizing for kids vs adults and then men vs womens beats me!
 Kids sizing goes up to a 6 child, which should equate to a sz EUR 37/38.